ckim98/Week-4-Programming-Assignment/CodeBook.md

 - Merge data using the rbind() function merge subject test and subject train files, x_test and x_train files, and lastly y_test and y_train files.

--rename columns
+- rename columns

--final merge of the data using cbind() function to combine previously merged subject, x , and y files
+- final merge of the data using cbind() function to combine previously merged subject, x , and y files

--Extracts just the mean and standard deviation for each measurement
+- Extracts just the mean and standard deviation for each measurement

--Use descriptive names to name the activities and replace the labels with descriptive variable names.
+- Use descriptive names to name the activities and replace the labels with descriptive variable names.
 Switched the columns names of the merged Y data with the activity labels and switch the column names of the merged X data with the features labels

--Create an independent data set with the average of each variable
+- Create an independent data set with the average of each variable

--Get the mean for the activity and subject
+- Get the mean for the activity and subject

--Export the final tidy data that set that was produced into a text file under "tidy_data.txt"
+- Export the final tidy data that set that was produced into a text file under "tidy_data.txt"

 ### Cleaning of the data